Ahmedfir/java-business-locations/ReadMe.md

 `edu.lu.uni.serval.javabusinesslocs.GetLocations`.

-You can see example usages of this runner in `https://github.com/Ahmedfir/cbnt`.
+You can see example usages of this runner and their output in our `test` folder.
+You can call this runner using either from source-code or using our released jar, i.e. see how the jar is called using python scripts in `https://github.com/Ahmedfir/cbnt`.

 ## Example params with input (files , (lines)) to parse and an output directory: